Multi-server Blind Quantum Computation Protocol With Limited Classical Communication Among Servers: Multi-server Blind Quantum Computation Protocol with Limited Classical Communication among Servers

-We show that even if the server can get information about the user's circuit, it can not get information that depends on the user's computation.
-Since the circuit is built using the structure of circuit like brickwork states, the server cannot get information about the computation from the structure of the circuit.
-The server also obtains information about the consecutive gates at most $\lfloor K/2 \rfloor$ that compose the circuit, but the circuit is running dummy gates in parallel with the original gates.
-Since the server, which does not know the original user's calculations, cannot distinguish between the dummy gates and the original gates, the gate information that the server obtain is all the possible gate combinations it could get.
-Therefore, the server cannot get information that depends on the user's calculations from the gate information.
-The input can be decomposed into $\ket{0}$ and gates without loss of generality, therefore it can be hidden just like the gate.
+Even if the server can obtain information about the user's circuit, we show that it cannot get information that depends on the user's computation.
+Since the circuit is built using the structure of the circuit like brickwork states, the server is unable to get information about the computation from the circuit structure.
+The server also gets information about the circuit's consecutive gates at most $\lfloor K/2 \rfloor$, but the circuit uses dummy gates parallel with the original gates.
+Since the server cannot distinguish between the dummy gates and the original gates because it does not know the original user's calculations, the gate information that the server obtained is all the possible gate combinations it could get.
+Hence, the server cannot get information that depends on the user's calculations from the gate information.
+The input can be decomposed into $\ket{0}$ and gates without loss of generality; therefore, it can be hidden just like the gate.
 Since the measurement results during the computation process do not depend on the user's original calculation, the server cannot obtain information that depends on the user's calculation from them.
 The server also gets some of the measurement results that correspond to the output of the calculation.
-But recall that the user encrypted this output with the $X$ gate or the identity gate randomly.
-Without knowing information about all the gates for the last $4N$ gate sequences, the server cannot distinguish between the $X$ gate and the identity gate.
-By the assumption, the server can only know about $4\lfloor K/2 \rfloor$ gates out of $4N$, so the server cannot know about the gates that are encrypting the output.
-Therefore, the output obtained by the server is half ``0'' and half ``1'', and the server can not decrypt it, so the output does not depend on the user's calculations.
-The above result holds even when the server doing the classical communication is less than $K$.
-The classical information available to the server does not depend on the user's original calculation, and the quantum state obtained by the server is the same as that of the two servers protocol.
-If those servers can get a quantum state that depends on the calculation, servers can also get the quantum at the time of the two servers.
-This contradicts lemma \ref{QMIP(0)}.
-Therefore, the server obtains the quantum state also do not depend on the user's original calculation.
+However, recall that the user encrypted this output using the $X$ gate or the identity gate randomly.
+The server cannot distinguish between the $X$ gate and the identity gate without knowing all of the gates in the last $4N$ gate sequences.
+By the assumption, the server know only about $4\lfloor K/2 \rfloor$ gates out of $4N$, the server cannot know about the gates that encrypt the output.
+Therefore, the server's output is half ``0'' and half ``1'', and the server cannot decrypt it, so the output does not depend on the user's calculations.
+The above result holds that even if the server performing the classical communication is less than $K$.
+The classical information available to the server does not depend on the user's original calculation.